-The name means “The Kings Levada” and you don’t want to miss this one as it is marked as a UNESCO natural heritage place.
+The name means “The Kings Levada,” and you don’t want to miss this one marked as a UNESCO natural heritage place.
 The route takes around 4 hours to complete (11km).

-The walk is situated in the luscious valley of São Jorge.
+The walk is in the luscious valley of São Jorge.
 Along this route, you will notice lots of herbs and medicinal plants, used by the locals.
-Walk it along with a local guide can give you lots of insights for them.
+Walk it along with a local guide, can give you lots of insights for them.

 Watch the video from the location above.

 This walking was our first experience with the overall concept of the Levadas and a prelude to what we were about to experience in a far higher level of “beautifulness,” in the forests of Madeira.